Relationship definition redesign

 Zoom Control

-Guidance
+Guidance and feedback

 Providing guidance to users throughout the process of creating, editing, or reviewing a relationship structure was one of the primary driving forces behind the redesign.